Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Suns

 Kentavious Caldwell-Pope Insights vs. the Suns

-- This season, Kentavious Caldwell-Pope has made 3.8 field goals per game, which accounts for 8.2% of his team's total makes.

-- Caldwell-Pope is averaging 4.2 three-point field goal attempts per game this season, which is 12.5% of his team's tries from beyond the arc.
+- He's taken 4.2 threes per game, or 12.5% of his team's shots from beyond the arc this season.

 - The Nuggets rank 27th in possessions per game with 99.5.
 His opponents, the Suns, have a middling offensive tempo, ranking 19th with 101.4 possessions per contest.

-- The Suns are the sixth-best defensive team in the NBA, allowing 111.6 points per game.
+- Defensively, the Suns are ranked sixth in the league, giving up 111.6 points per contest.

-- On the glass, the Suns are ranked 11th in the league, conceding 42.9 rebounds per contest.
+- On the glass, the Suns are ranked 11th in the league, allowing 42.9 rebounds per contest.

-- Looking at assists, the Suns have allowed 23.4 per game, third in the NBA.
+- In terms of assists, the Suns have conceded 23.4 per game, third in the NBA.

-- Looking at 3-pointers, the Suns have given up 11.4 makes per game, third in the league.
+- In terms of 3-pointers, the Suns have allowed 11.4 makes per game, third in the NBA.

 Kentavious Caldwell-Pope vs. the Suns